-It reached settlement in 2019 for Mexican-owned Vigor Alimentos in a shareholder dispute worth over US$500 million relating to the ownership of Brazil’s largest dairy exporter at the Brazil-Canada Chamber of Commerce (CAM-CCBC).
+It reached settlement in 2019 for Mexican-owned Vigor Alimentos in a shareholder dispute worth over US$500 million relating to the ownership of Brazil’s largest dairy exporter at the Brazil–Canada Chamber of Commerce.

-The firm won a favourable partial award for a subsidiary of Paper Excellence, which is owned by Indonesia’s Widjaja family, in its ICC claim against agribusiness group J&F. The multibillion-dollar dispute concerns J&F’s termination of a deal to sell a majority share in a pulpmaker.
+The firm won a favourable partial award for a subsidiary of Paper Excellence, which is owned by Indonesia’s Widjaja family, in its ICC claim against agribusiness group J&F. The multibillion-dollar dispute concerns a deal to sell a majority share in a pulp maker.
 The dispute has also given rise to allegations of hacking.

-The firm is representing a pair of Odebrecht entities in a São Paulo-seated ICC arbitration against a nine-member consortium responsible for the construction of Brazil’s fourth-largest hydroelectric power plant, claiming around US$478 million in damages arising out of delays in the works.
+It is representing a pair of Odebrecht entities in a São Paulo-seated ICC case against a nine-member consortium responsible for the construction of Brazil’s fourth-largest hydroelectric power plant, claiming around US$478 million over delays to the works.

-It is advising a client in the renewable energy industry in an ICC arbitration with a US entity over wind power plants in northern Brazil.
-Another renewable energy client is using the firm as it seeks specific performance of obligations relating to a US$286 million wind farm construction project.
+It is advising a renewables client in an ICC case against a US entity over wind power plants in northern Brazil.
+Another renewables client is using the firm as it seeks specific performance relating to a US$286 million wind farm project.

 Ferro, Castro Neves, Daltro & Gomide Advogados (FCDG) is a law firm established in 2005, by a group of renowned and highly experienced professionals who shared the aspiration of offering to their clients superior law services.
 FCDG has reported a remarkable growth of activity in arbitration, upholding an outstanding position in the market, especially regarding commercial arbitration and construction, as well as arbitration-related court matters.